CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 **Action:** Install the Umbraco .NET Template.

-    dotnet new -i Umbraco.Templates::*
+    dotnet new install Umbraco.Templates::* --force

 **Action:** Set the SDK Version being used and Create solution/project.
 This will create a global file with the current latest version of the SDK, and a blank solution which you can use with Visual Studio if you prefer to use that.

-    dotnet new globaljson --sdk-version 6.0 --force
+    dotnet new globaljson --sdk-version 7.0 --force

 ## 2.1 Start a new blank Umbraco Site

 **Action:** Create a new Umbraco site using the following command.
 This will define the name of the site and the default database, as well as the default admin user and password.

 Here we will be using SQL LocalDB as the database so that in later steps it can be imported directly into the production database server.

     dotnet new umbraco -n UmbWeb --friendly-name "Admin User" --email "admin@admin.com" --password "1234567890" --connection-string "Server=localhost;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"

 ## 2.2 Install a template site for the exercise.

-This workshop will use the Clean starter kit for Umbraco.
+This workshop will use the [Clean starter kit for Umbraco](https://our.umbraco.com/packages/starter-kits/clean-starter-kit/).
 This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.

 **Action:** Run the following command to install the Clean starter kit.